 Dr. Fernando is the Medical Director of the Libertas Center for Human Rights, a program of the Emergency Medicine Department at Elmhurst Hospital in Queens, New York; an emergency medicine physician at Elmhurst Hospital; and an assistant professor at the Icahn School of Medicine at Mount Sinai.
 The Libertas Center provides medical, psychological, social and legal services designed to meet the complex needs of patients who have been tortured in their home countries and are now seeking refuge in the United States.
 Under Dr. Fernando’s leadership, the Libertas Center has grown from a volunteer program to a multi-disciplinary treatment center and national leader for this underserved population.

-Through this annual award, the Gold Foundation honors the spirit of Ms. Birnbaum Hurwitz, who crusaded for disabled children, by celebrating a woman who has been a change agent, who advocates for the vulnerable among us, and who significantly impacts the lives of innumerable people.
+Through this annual award, the Gold Foundation honors the spirit of Ms. Birnbaum Hurwitz, who crusaded for children with disabilities, by celebrating a woman who has been a change agent, who advocates for the vulnerable among us, and who significantly impacts the lives of innumerable people.

 “We are humbled by Dr. Fernando’s work, and the work of the entire staff of the Libertas Center for Human Rights, and its great impact on the lives of those who have suffered torture by providing them such specialized and humanistic care.
 Her work embodies the same spirit of Pearl Birnbaum Hurwitz’s – in seeking to help those who have been overlooked and address their needs as fully and specifically as possible,” said Elizabeth Cleek, PsyD, Chief Program Officer of the Gold Foundation.